Code of Ethics and Practice National College of Hypnosis and Psychotherapy and National Society of Hypnosis and Psychotherapy

 Unlike most hypnotherapists, I am also an accredited Psychotherapist with the UK Council for Psychotherapy and a Registered Member of the British Association for Counselling and Psychotherapy.
 The skills I acquired as a psychotherapist assists the hypnotherapeutic process considerably and helps my clients gain new insights into the potential causes of their issues.
 This is still done in a brief, solution focused manner.

-Shaun is the honorary president of the National Society of Hypnosis Psychotherapy and Mindfulness.
+I am the honorary president of the National Society of Hypnosis Psychotherapy and Mindfulness.
 The society represents practitioners with the highest quality training and professional experience.
 If you cannot see Shaun in Manchester try the National Society of Hypnosis Psychotherapy and Mindfulness click HERE

 Since 2001 I have been providing supervision for hypnotherapists in Manchester as well as throughout the UK.
 Sessions can be face to face, one to one, groups or on SKYPE.
+I provide supervision in accordance with the requirements for practitioner registered with UKCP, BACP, NSHP&M, NCH, GHR and other professional bodies.